 Networks traditionally rely on middleboxes for advanced packet processing, including stateful functionalities.
-However, current advances in switch technology enables stateful packet processing in the data plane, which naturally makes the switches capable of subsuming a subset of middlebox functionality.
+However, advances in switch technology enable stateful packet processing in the data plane, which naturally makes the switches capable of subsuming a subset of middlebox functionality.
 SNAP provides a high-level programming framework to exploit this ability, hence, it is able to express a wide range of stateful programs that are typically relegated to middleboxes (see Table 3 for examples).
 This helps the programmer to think about a single, explicit network policy, as opposed to a disaggregated, implicit network policy using middleboxes, and therefore, get more control and customization over a variety of simpler stateful functionalities.

 This also makes SNAP subject to similar challenges as managing stateful middleboxes.
 For example, many network functions must observe all traffic pertaining to a connection in both directions.
-In SNAP, bi-directional analyses are straightforward: If traffic in both directions causes a shared stateful variable to be updated, the MILP optimizer will force all traffic in both directions through the same node If the two directions do not interact through shared state, they may be routed along different paths.
-State migration is another middlebox challenge.
-Here, previous work such as Split/Merge [28] and OpenNF [13] show how to migrate internal state from one network function to another, and Gember-Jacobson et al. [12] manage to migrate state without buffering packets at the controller.
+In SNAP, if traffic in both directions uses a shared state variable, the MILP optimizer forces traffic in both directions through Moreover, previous work such as the same node.
+Split/Merge [30] and OpenNF [13] show how to migrate internal state from one network function to another, and Gember-Jacobson et al. [12] manage to migrate state without buffering packets at the controller.
 SNAP currently focuses on static state placement.
-However, because SNAP's state variables are explicitly declared as part of the policy, rather than hidden inside blackbox software, SNAP is well situated to adopt these algorithms to support smooth transitions of state variables in dynamic state placement.
-Additionally, the SNAP compiler can easily analyze a program to determine whether a switch modifies packet fields to ensure correct traffic steering-something that is challenging today with blackbox middleboxes [9, 17].
+However, since SNAP's state variables are explicitly declared as part of the policy, rather than hidden inside blackbox software, SNAP is well situated to adopt these algorithms to support smooth transitions of state variables in dynamic state placement.
+Additionally, the SNAP compiler can easily analyze a program to determine whether a switch modifies packet fields to ensure correct traffic steering-something that is challenging today with blackbox middleboxes [9, 28].